sushil2601/javaScript_practise/NODEJS.md

 Ans:-
     A module in Node.js is just a separate file that contains some code (like functions, variables, or logic) that you can reuse in other files by importing it using require().

-    Modules are protected by default.It protects their variables and functio from leaaking.
+    Modules are protected by default.It protects their variables and function from leaaking.

+    ex:- HTTP module,HTTPs module,File System module,Stream module and Buffer module.

     If we want to access of variables and functions from one modules to another modules we will have to export and import that modules.